mozilla/policy-templates/docs/index.md

 If `EmailTracking` is set to true, hidden email tracking pixels and scripts on websites are blocked.
 (Firefox 112)

+If `SuspectedFingerprinting` is set to true, Firefox reduces the amount of information exposed to websites to protect against potential fingerprinting attempts.
+(Firefox 142, Firefox ESR 140.2)

 `Exceptions` are origins for which tracking protection is not enabled.

 `Category` can be either ```strict``` or ```standard```.
 If category is set, it overrides all other settings except `Exceptions` and the user cannot change the category.